bjornreppen/node-red-docker/README.md

 For example I have a simple MQTT broker container available as

-        docker run -it --name mybroker nodered/node-red-docker
+        docker run -it --name mybroker bjreppen/node-red-zwave

 (no need to expose the port 1883 globally unless you want to... as we do magic below)

 Then run nodered docker - but this time with a link parameter (name:alias)

-        docker run -it -p 1880:1880 --name mynodered --link mybroker:broker nodered/node-red-docker
+        docker run -it -p 1880:1880 --name mynodered --link mybroker:broker bjreppen/node-red-zwave

-the magic here being the `--link` that inserts a entry into the node-red instance hosts file called *broker* that links to the mybroker instance....  but we do expose the 1880 port so we can use an external browser to do the node-red editing.
+the magic here being the `--link` that inserts a entry into the node-red instance hosts file called _broker_ that links to the mybroker instance.... but we do expose the 1880 port so we can use an external browser to do the node-red editing.

-Then a simple flow like below should work - using the alias *broker* we just set up a second ago.
+Then a simple flow like below should work - using the alias _broker_ we just set up a second ago.

         [{"id":"190c0df7.e6f3f2","type":"mqtt-broker","broker":"broker","port":"1883","clientid":""},{"id":"37963300.c869cc","type":"mqtt in","name":"","topic":"test","broker":"190c0df7.e6f3f2","x":226,"y":244,"z":"f34f9922.0cb068","wires":[["802d92f9.7fd27"]]},{"id":"edad4162.1252c","type":"mqtt out","name":"","topic":"test","qos":"","retain":"","broker":"190c0df7.e6f3f2","x":453,"y":135,"z":"f34f9922.0cb068","wires":[]},{"id":"13d1cf31.ec2e31","type":"inject","name":"","topic":"","payload":"","payloadType":"date","repeat":"","crontab":"","once":false,"x":226,"y":157,"z":"f34f9922.0cb068","wires":[["edad4162.1252c"]]},{"id":"802d92f9.7fd27","type":"debug","name":"","active":true,"console":"false","complete":"false","x":441,"y":261,"z":"f34f9922.0cb068","wires":[]}]

 This way the internal broker is not exposed outside of the docker host - of course you may add `-p 1883:1883` etc to the broker run command if you want to see it...

 ## Issues